naveen-seethapathy/authService/README.md

 5. After the whole stack is up, enter the app container and install the framework of your choice:

     ```
-    $ docker exec -it app bash
+    $ docker exec -it auth bash
     $ php artisan migrate --seed
     ```